-The Local Government Act 1995 Section 6.33 sets out the provisions in relation to differential rating.
+Section 6.33 of the Local Government Act 1995 sets out the provisions in relation to differential rating.
 The City is able to apply separate rates in the dollar for different categories of properties based on zoning, land use and whether they are improved or unimproved.

-Section 6.36 of the Act requires that if the City is going to apply differential rating it must advertise the differentials it intends to public apply with local notice for minimum а 21 days and invite submissions in relation to the proposed differentials.
+Section 6.36 of the Act requires that if the City is going to apply differential rating it must advertise the differentials it intends to apply with local public notice for a minimum 21 days and invite submissions in relation to the proposed differentials.
 A document is required to be made available for inspection by electors and ratepayers that describes the objects of, and reasons for, each proposed rate and minimum payment (Attachment 1 refers).
 The City is then required to consider any submissions received and may make a final resolution in relation to the setting of the rates in the dollar and the adoption of the budget.

-Strategic Community Plan
+Strategic Communi ty Plan ----------- --------- ---------

 Key theme Financial Sustainability.

 Objective Effective management.

 Strategic initiative Not applicable.

 Policy Not applicable.